shirewoman2/Consultancy/README.md

 - trapRule() - Calculate the AUC using the trapezoidal rule
 - noncompAUC() - Calculate the AUC using the trapezoidal rule

-## Formatting and saving tables

-- **formatTable_Simcyp()** - Format tables according to Simcyp
-  Consultancy Team specifications, e.g.,
-- format_table_simple() - Format a table rather simply to look nice in a Word file
-- save_table_to_Word() - Save a bespoke PK table to Word using the pksummary_mult rmarkdown template

 ## Other tables you can make

 - **make_simulation_directory()** - Make a directory of simulations